AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-66-Network-Forensics.md

   -T fields -e ip.dst -e tcp.len | \
   awk '{sum[$1]+=$2} END {for(ip in sum) print sum[ip], ip}' | sort -rn
 ```
+## Real-World Example
+During the investigation of the 2014 Sony Pictures breach, network forensics played a crucial role in understanding the scope of data exfiltration.
+Network traffic analysis revealed that attackers had exfiltrated terabytes of data — unreleased films, scripts, executive emails, and employee personal information — using standard HTTP and FTP connections that blended in with normal traffic.
+The network forensic analysis identified the specific external IPs data was sent to, the timing and volume of transfers, and the internal systems that participated in the exfiltration.
+This network evidence, combined with disk and log forensics, provided a complete picture of one of the most damaging corporate data breaches in history.